MrStrabo/PVS5-6_Reverse_Proxy_Guide/README.md

    1. SSH into the pi.
 You should be at the command prompt.
    2. Since the PVS also functions as a DHCP server, we can verify easily if the pi has a valid connection by running the "ifconfig" command.
       ![ValidPVSConnection.png](ValidPVSConnection.png)
-   3. If you see that you have an ip address in the form 172.27.153.xxx from gateway 172.27.153.255, then the PVS DHCP server is working for you.
+   3. If you see that you have an ip address in the form 172.27.153.xxx from broadcast 172.27.153.255, then the PVS DHCP server is working for you.
       1. If not, check if you are using the "recommended" dongle if using a USB port or the right "LAN" port.